Watt To Btu Hour Conversion

 Scientific Explanation: The Physics Behind the Conversion

 The conversion between Wh and BTU/h hinges on the fundamental principles of thermodynamics and the conservation of energy.
 Electrical energy, measured in watt-hours, is a form of energy that can be converted into other forms, such as heat.
 This conversion follows the principle of energy conservation: the total energy remains constant.
-However, the conversion process is never perfectly efficient; some energy is always lost to the surroundings as heat due to factors like friction, resistance, and radiation.
+On the flip side, the conversion process is never perfectly efficient; some energy is always lost to the surroundings as heat due to factors like friction, resistance, and radiation.

 The joule (J) is the SI unit of energy, and both Wh and BTU can be expressed in joules: